MuhammedRefaatMetwally/NewsAppCompose/README.md

 10. **Fetching News Based on Category** 📊
     - Cater to diverse interests with curated news categories.
     - Allow users to personalize their news feed.

----
-I hope this format works well for your GitHub README!
-If you need any further adjustments or have additional features to include, feel free to ask. 😊
 # Feedback

 If you have any feedback, please reach out to me at muhammedrefaat2020@gmail.com .